 Jeremie Fant is a molecular ecologist at the Chicago Botanic Garden who is interested in the genetic diversity of rare species.
-Even though we tend to think of them as a collective group, every rare species has very different reasons for its rarity.
-So although Dr. Fant’s work focuses on genetic data, he believes that field data is an invaluable component of all his studies, helping to ensure that the biology and ecology of the species inform the outcomes of the genetic analysis.
-He has worked with Plants of Concern on a number of species including Cirsium hillii, Asclepias lanugunosa, Castilleja sessiliflora, and Ammophila breviligulata.
-Visit his research webpage.
+Even though people may think of rare plants as a collective group of species in need of conservation, every rare plant has very different reasons for its rarity.
+While Dr. Fant’s work focuses on genetic data, he believes that field data is also an invaluable component of his research, and that understanding the biology and ecology of rare species helps inform the direct conservation applications of genetic analyses.
+Jeremie has worked with Plants of Concern on a number of species including Cirsium hillii, Asclepias lanuginosa, Castilleja sessiliflora, and Ammophila breviligulata.

 Kim, E.S., D.N.
 Zaya, J.B.
 Fant and M.V.
 Ashley (2015) Genetic factors accelerate demographic decline in rare Asclepias species.
 Conservation Genetics 16(2) pp. 359-369.

 Fant, J.B., R.M.Holmstrom, E. Sirkin, J.R.
 Etterson, and S. Masi (2008) Genetic structure of threatened native populations and propagules used for restoration, in a clonal species, Ammophila breviligulata (American beachgrass).
 Restoration Ecology 16 (4) pp. 594-603